bleachhorizons/AI-Notes-Summarizer/README.md

 # AI-Notes-Summarizer
-A Python program that takes notes as input and outputs a summary, 3 key points, and 2 discussion questions.
+My program that takes notes as input and sends them to ChatGPT to output a summary, 3 key points, and 2 discussion questions.
+Built using Open AI API for ChatGPT 4.1-mini, Python, and Gradio for user-interface.